thegetty/quire-docs/content/community/join-us.md

 ## Become an Ambassador

-We are looking for Quire lovers and super users who are passionate about bringing Quire into their own communities and expanding its reach.
+We are looking for Quire lovers and super users passionate about bringing Quire into their own communities and expanding its reach.

 <div class="action-button coming-soon">